Construction management can be downright grueling. But, by using 16 proven construction management tips, the work becomes easier.

 - Lawyers and accountants

-In the end, treat others how you’d like to be treated.
+At the end of the day, treat others how you’d like to be treated.

 The project manager’s communication pipeline

-Set up a single communication pipeline model.
-Enable project information to appropriately funnel to all project players.
+Set up a sleek, efficient communication pipeline that ensures info zooms to all project stakeholders.

-For example, as a subcontractor, I typically won’t respond to direct questions from a construction manager.
-Because the questions are outside the project’s communication channel.
-I don’t want to overstep my professional boundaries.
+For example, as a subcontractor, I generally won’t reply to direct questions from a construction manager if they’re outside the project’s communication lane.
+I don’t want to step on any professional toes.

 #5 Closely track project budgets